 Most small business owners appreciate the importance of attracting new customers.
 But few pay any attention to customer loyalty in the early years.
 This is a crazy situation!
 It is like trying to run a bath without putting the plug in the hole.
 And running the water - or attracting new customers - can be expensive.
 So you need to put the plug in and make sure you retain your customers.

-American marketing author, Ron Zemke, describes customer decisions as being based on two dimensions - outcome and process.
+American marketing author, Ron Zemke, described customer decisions as being based on two dimensions - outcome and process.
 To achieve customer loyalty a business has to meet the customer's expectation of outcome - does the product or service do what you said it would do?
 At the same time, the customer needs to feel good in the process of buying.
-Research suggests that up to 68 per cent of customers switch supplier because of perceived indifference.
+Research suggests that up to 68% of customers switch supplier because of perceived indifference.

 Loyalty schemes, such as Tesco's Clubcard, have certain advantages.
 These points-based schemes effectively allow you to reward your customer with a discount.
 The information you collect from your customer about their purchase preferences can also help you to target your marketing.
 For instance, a lady in her twenties who is buying nappies on a regular basis is likely to be interested in offers relating to baby products.

 A coffee shop that I visited recently gave each of its customers a little card that gets stamped each time the customer makes a purchase.
 After eight purchases the customer gets a free cup of coffee.
 This is an example of something that could be very quick and easy to implement.

 Loyalty schemes can encourage customers to become involved in your business.
 For instance, customers might like to know about changes and developments within a business.
 They might like to be consulted on future changes to products and services.
 They might like to participate in a customer survey or customer forum.